Email FacebookTwitterMenu burgerClose thin

 The number of options that a company will grant its employees varies, depending on the company.
 It will also depend on the seniority and special skills of the employee.
 Investors and other stakeholders have to sign off before any employee can receive stock options.

-Stock Option Granting and Vesting Basics
+Understanding Stock Option Granting and Vesting

-Suppose you get a job at a startup, and as part of your compensation, you receive stock options for 20,000 shares of the company’s stock.
-You and the company will need to sign a contract that outlines the terms of the stock options; this might be included in the employment contract.
+Say you’ve landed a job at a startup, and part of your compensation includes stock options for 20,000 shares of the company’s stock.
+To formalize this, you and the company sign a contract – usually part of your employment agreement – that outlines the terms of the stock options.
+This contract will include the grant date, which is the starting point for the vesting process.

 How to Calculate What Your Stock Options are Worth